dzsoker023/Factorio-Access/README.md

 Time of day and current research and total mission time: T

-Check character health and shield level: ALT + RIGHT BRACKET
+Check character health and shield level: G

 Toggle Vanilla Mode: CONTROL + ALT + V. Note that this will mute the narrator until you toggle back out.